Strangest NBA Draft Facts: 1947-2023

 Carlos Arroyo wasn't drafted but still made an NBA roster in 2001, catching on with the Toronto Raptors.
 That wasn't even the biggest news in his own family that year, which is pretty amazing.

-It's because Arroyo's cousin, actor Benicio del Toro, won the Academy Award for Best Supporting Actor for his role in the crime epic "Traffic" the same year.
+It's because Arroyo's cousin, actor Benicio del Toro, won the Academy Award for Best Supporting Actor for his role in director Steven Soderbergh's crime epic "Traffic" the exact same year.
+So much for having the best story at the family reunion.

 2002: Bulls Lose Point Guard of Future